Navigating the college admissions process can be tricky and time-consuming. Here’s what you need to know about hiring a college consultant to help.

 A college consultant can also help students crystalize goals and prospective career paths before selecting a program.
-A study published by the National Center for Education Statistics estimates that about 1 in 10 students changes their major more than once, which can ultimately end up costing students and their families extra time and money.
+A study published by the National Center for Education Statistics estimates that about 1 in 10 students change their major more than once, which can ultimately end up costing students and their families extra time and money.

-Hiring a consultant can additionally help reduce tension that can arise between parents and children by bringing in someone from outside the family structure who can objectively help with the process.
+Hiring a consultant can additionally help reduce the tension that can arise between parents and children by bringing in someone from outside the family structure who can objectively help with the process.

-How to find a college consultant?
+How to Find a College Consultant

 Rather than doing a basic internet search for “college consultants near me,” the best place to find a college admissions consultant is through a professional association like HECA or the Independent Educational Consultants Association (IECA).
 Both offer online directories of accredited members listed by location and description.